ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Third-party vendors and tools
 {: #third-party}

 Customers can use third-party tools to perform data migration.
-Some third-party tools that are commonly used for data migration are:
+The following third-party tools are commonly used for data migration:

 - *iCluster*
 - *MIMIX from Syncsort*